Skip to content

 Leon County Teacher Mikayla Rich Arrested for Alleged Sexual Misconduct with Student

-The investigation revealed sufficient evidence and witness interviews to establish probable cause for a charge of “Offenses Against Students by Authority Figures,” a second-degree felony under Florida law.
+Text message records showed the pair referred to each other as ‘babe’ and shared ‘I love you's,’ according to the arrest documents.
+The sexual contact ended when the alleged victim graduated from high school.
+The criminal investigation revealed sufficient evidence and witness interviews to establish probable cause for a charge of “Offenses Against Students by Authority Figures,” a second-degree felony under Florida law.

+After working at Acts Christian Academy, Rich went on to work at Apalachee Elementary School.
 The sheriff's office reported that Rich is no longer employed with Leon County Schools.
 However, district spokesperson Chris Petley said she is still on staff as a third-grade teacher at Apalachee Elementary School in Tallahassee, and will be placed on administrative leave and face discipline in accordance with the LCS employee policies and procedures.

-It is unclear if Acts Christian Academy is still open.
-The private school is not listed in the Florida Department of Education's private school directory.
 According to a 2024 Facebook post published by Pentecostals of the Capital City, an apostolic church the school was affiliated with, Rich was principal of Acts Christian Academy.
 The post reads:

 "Sis.
 Mikayla Rich has served as our school Principal.
 She was exceptionally intentional in her leadership.
 From all the personal care she put into every student, to the lesson planning, administration, and the overall experience of the school, it would not have happened nor been such a success as it was without her.
 Sis.
 Mikayla WAS the heart of Acts Academy.
 We can never repay her for all the sacrifice and love she poured into our school.
 No doubt her future is bright and she will be a blessing in whatever God has for her next."